 Teachers may choose to record children's progress at any point after the teaching has taken place.
 This may be immediately after the lesson, at the end of the day, week or even at a later date.
-However, all learning that has taken place must be recorded ahead of the pupil progress meetings with the headteacher, which take place in the first two weeks of each term.
+However, all learning that has taken place must be recorded ahead of the pupil progress meetings with the headteacher, which take place in the final week of each half term.